Mino Giizis

 A two-stage competitive procurement process was led by FNPA in partnership with SaskPower.
 Stage one involved a Request for Supplier Qualifications (RFSQ), followed by a Request for Proposals (RFP) for shortlisted proponents.
 As the successful project, Mino Giizis signed a 25-year Power Purchase Agreement with SaskPower in December 2025.
 Neoen will be responsible for obtaining all necessary permits and approvals for the development, construction and operation of the facility.

-Neoen is a leading independent power producer of exclusively renewable energy, with a global portfolio capacity of 8.9-gigawatts (GW) in operation or under construction across 14 countries.
-Neoen has over 4 GW of solar capacity in operation or under construction globally.
+Neoen is a leading independent power producer of exclusively renewable energy, with 8.3 GW of capacity in operation or under construction across four continents, including over 4 GW of solar capacity worldwide as at the end of December 2025.